The Doctor of Ministry Degree Program

 Sample Elective DMin Cohort Courses

-Preaching Galations Dr. Dane Ortlund
+Preaching Galatians Dr. Dane Ortlund

 Rediscovering the Christian Vision of Sexuality Dr. Todd Wilson